ragingrooster/ragingrooster.github.io/_drafts/Adload2.md

 </details>

 ### Summary
-So, what did I learn about this sample?
+So, what did I learn about this sample through Triage Analysis?

 1. It's detected by ClamAV as Osx.Trojan.Generic-6776032-0 and numerous AV vendors as Adload.
-2. The ClamAV Signature is looking for specific functions
+2. The ClamAV Signature is looking for 5 specific functions seen across different variants of Adload (see above).
+3. The binary

 #### References
 1. Learning Malware Analysis by Monnappa K A. Publisher: Packt Publishing.
 Release Date: June 2018.
 ISBN: 9781788392501